tianzehu/PA-and-Section-Writeups/Section1-HashMap-Writeup/README.md

 HashMap if the key exists already with the value passed in as a parameter and so will replace(key, value).

-It is important to note, the file you will be reading in is routesSec1.csv.
+It is important to note, the file you will be reading in is PublicTestCases/routesSec1csv.in.
 CSV means comma separated values, so each value in each row is separated by a comma.
 Since this is the case, what should each line be split on?
+(Note: We are using the .in extension to make it work with our grading script.)

 Below is a reminder of how to use the split method.